ief015/open-konstruktor/SAVE-STRINGS.md

 The position of the connection in the layer represents a silicon tile with a connection to the silicon tile to the right of it.

+A gate is formed if this tile or the adjacent tile is marked in the [horizontal gate layer](#layer-4-horizontal-gate-positions).

 ## Layer 7: Silicon vertical connections

 This layer represents the vertical connections silicon tiles.